 A feature of the H3 that we have to think will aid in the overall lifespan of the unit is its internal cooling fan — something that smart trainers historically have not had.
 This should keep the flywheel from operating at ultra-high temps, and we know that the hotter the temp, the more key components, bearings and friction points tend to wear.

-At $1,000, the Saris H3 is less expensive than the models that we consider to be its direct competition — the Wahoo KICKR ($1,200) and the Tacx Neo ($1,400).
+At $1,100 on thew new models, the Saris H3 is less expensive than some of the models that we consider to be its direct competition — the Wahoo KICKR ($1,200) and the Tacx Neo ($1,400).
 Considering that the H3’s functionality is a big leap forward from the previous generation, being $200 to $400 less than the other brands models gives you a better overall deal.
 The KICKR and Neo are great smart trainers, but the H3 is found a great price point for itself given its performance and features.

 You can buy it here.